atfelix/CourseTracker/README.md

 # University of Toronto API
 (https://cobalt.qas.im/)

 Access to real-time updated Univeristy of Toronto API.

 # Realm
 (https://realm.io/)

 Used to house the Data from API calls and for its cross platform accessibilty.

 # Alamofire
 (https://github.com/Alamofire/Alamofire)

 Easy to use network-calls.

 # JTAppleCalendar
 (https://github.com/patchthecode/JTAppleCalendar)

 Fully customizable calendar.

 # Carthage
 (https://github.com/Carthage/Carthage)

 Used as our dependancy manager.

 # Future Goals

-- Incorporate more University API’s: Waterloo, UFT, UBC etc.
+-Incorporate more University API’s: Waterloo, UFT, UBC etc.
 - Better mapping, Google Maps.
 - Weekly calendar for better viewing or incorporate Apples build in calendar.